 Well I shall update once I have used it more.

 I am in two minds.
 It doesn’t like me using a polarizer filter, which for landsapes is very helpful but this camera has issues with one attached.
 I still dislike the menu system and the button lock on the mode dial.
 Thought I would get used to both by now.
-There is a noticeable improvement in dynamic range from the Lumix but there is also a drop off in sharpness from the 20mm f1.7 or the LX100 (when they were actually in focus)
+There is an improvement in dynamic range from the Lumix but there is also a drop off in lens sharpness and in less than bright sunlight the Canon lens seems lacking.